Managing Diabetes

 Things To Remember:

-• Medications are used to prevent the occurrence of blindness, kidney failure, heart attacks, stroke, and lower limb amputation.
+- Medications can be used to decrease the occurrence of blindness, kidney failure, heart attacks, stroke, and lower limb amputation.